abissens/abissens-site/src/posts/articles/disable_osiv.md

 in our entity model, but OSIV masked it by lazily loading each collection separately.
 Now that we're trying to optimize with eager fetching, the problem surfaces.

-When facing this error, a quick search leads to countless Stack Overflow answers and blog posts suggesting to simply change `List` to `Set` in entity mappings.
+The fix most of us try first is changing `List` to `Set` in entity mappings.
 Unless we land on Vlad Mihalcea's[^6] article or are already aware of database performance implications, we will likely apply this fix.
 The code compiles, the exception disappears, and the feature seems to work.
 Logs show only one SQL join-based query: